PR-DC/PRDC_AD7193/README.md

-# Analog Devices AD7193 Arduino Library
+# PR-DC Arduino Library for Analog Devices AD7193

 The AD7193 is a low noise, complete analog front end for high precision measurement applications.
 It contains a low noise, 24-bit sigma-delta (Σ-Δ)